 If no trigger is required, press F2, No, when in the Auto mode.
 As soon as F2 is pressed, the program will execute, displaying the tracking display as it runs.
 When execution is finished, the main Run mode will be displayed again.
-However, at this point, multiple Unidex 1s may be enabled to listen (see section 2-4), with all beginning to execute the same program simultaneously when T is pressed.
+However, at this point, multiple Unidex 1s may be enabled to listen (see section 2-4), so that they may all begin to execute the same program simultaneously when T is pressed.